 Beverly Snyder has been playing volleyball for over 40 years, and still plays women’s and coed volleyball indoors and sand.
 The sportsmanship and athleticism that she exhibited on her high school volleyball team earned her awards including All-Conference 1st Team, All-District, All-State, MVP and a 4 year volleyball scholarship to Drury University in Springfield, MO.
 She also earned a competitive scholastic scholarship each year and graduated with a degree in Accounting and Business Administration.

-Beverly has been married for 29 years to her very supportive husband, Dick and is the proud mother of 2 children, Paige and Harrison, as well as 2 children they “adopted”, Chrissy and Billy…and became a PROUD grandmother of Molly in 2014.
-She is a 15-year breast cancer survivor and participates and completely supports the annual Dig 4 Diabetes Charity Sand Volleyball Tournament.
+Beverly has been married for 32 years to her very supportive husband, Dick and is the proud mother of 2 children, Paige and Harrison, as well as 2 children they “adopted”, Chrissy and Billy…and became a PROUD grandmother of Molly in 2014 and Jude in 2015 with two more future little volleyball players due in 2018.
+She is a 19-year breast cancer survivor.
 Beverly is a student and teacher of the game of volleyball and is committed to helping every player learn to love the game, and to realize the potential they have in volleyball and in life.

-Paige Snyder has been playing volleyball for 18 years.
+Paige Bishop has been playing volleyball for 20 years.
 She helped Lincoln Junior High School receive their first award of Conference Champions and she also played for Bentonville High School.
 Paige played Junior Olympic Volleyball for seven years and in her senior season she was offered a volleyball scholarship to the University of Central Missouri.
-She has coached Boys and Girls Club Volleyball for 4 years and has been coaching for Club Net for 10 years.
+She has coached Boys and Girls Club Volleyball for 6 years and has been coaching for Club Net for 11 years.
 Paige is IMPACT Certified.
-She is also the proud mother of a future Club Net player…Little Molly.
+She is also the proud mother of two future Club Net players…Molly and Lucy.

 Eric Paulk has played volleyball for 19 years.
 He graduated from Mississippi State University with a degree in Accounting in 2001.
 While in college he was on the Mississippi State University NCAA Division 1 Men’s Volleyball Club Team for 2 years.
 Eric has been coaching for Club Net for 9 years and is IMPACT Certified.
 Apart from working with the great coaches, players, and parents involved in Club Net, Eric and his brother Ryan, with the help of their families, spend a great deal of time organizing a charity volleyball tournament called the Dig 4 Diabetes.
 The tournament is a fantastic event that drives awareness of diabetes, promotes an active lifestyle, and fosters competitive volleyball.
 Club Net and the community of Northwest Arkansas have been great supporters of this event which benefits the American Diabetes Association of Northwest Arkansas.